-sUASs and remotely controlled aircraft, by their design do not have fully functioning dual controls.
-Flight control is accomplished though the use of a control box that communicates with the aircraft via radio communications.
-The FAA has approved exemptions for flight training without fully functioning dual controls for a number of aircraft and for flight instruction in experimental aircraft.
-See exemption Nos.5778K & 9862A.
+UAV's and remotely piloted aircraft, by their design do not have fully functional dual controls.
+Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
+The FAA has approved exemptions for flight training without fully functional dual controls for a number of aircraft and for flight instruction in experimental aircraft.
+See Exemption Nos.5778K & 9862A.
+The equivalent level of safety provided by the fact that neither a pilot nor passengers will be carried in the aircraft and by the size and speed of the aircraft.